If you commit a crime in these SLO County cities, there’s a good chance you’re on camera

 San Luis Obispo

-The San Luis Obispo Police Department began using public security cameras about four years ago, Capt.
+The San Luis Obispo Police Department began using public security cameras about in 2013, Capt.
 Chris Staley said.
 The department initially purchased two cameras and added seven more over the years.

 Staley said police have cameras set at the bus transit center, Sinsheimer Pool, City Hall and the San Luis Obispo Skate Park.
+Additional cameras are also set up in Mission Park, Mitchell Park and Meadow Park.

 The cameras have been helpful, Staley said.